+Our approach uses a transmission chain methodology similar to that frequently used in experimental studies of language evolution (Tamariz, 2017, for review).
+As with other transmission chain studies (and iterated learning studies more generally), we seek to discover how various biases and constraints of individuals change the nature of a linguistic signal.
+Importantly, while typical transmission chain studies focus on the impact of learning biases (e.g., Kirby, Cornish, & Smith, 2008), the present studies involve iterated reproduction that does not involve any learning.
+Participants simply attempt to imitate a sound as best as they can.
+The biases we hypothesize to drive vocalizations to become more wordlike are therefore not related to any learning process, but instead are expected to emerge from constraints on the reproducibility of vocalizations.
+Our aim is thus to determine whether iterated reproduction, even without learning, is a sufficient enough constraint to enable the emergence of more wordlike signals.

-We then conducted a series of analyses and additional experiments to systematically answer the following questions: First, do imitations stabilize in form and become more word-like as they are repeated?
+After collecting the imitations, we conducted a series of analyses and additional experiments to systematically answer the following questions: First, do imitations stabilize in form and become more word-like as they are repeated?
 Second, do the imitations retain a resemblance to the original environmental sound that inspired them?
 If so, it should be possible for naïve participants to match the emergent words back to the original seed sounds.
-Third, do the imitations become more suitable as labels for the category of sounds that motivated them?
+Third, do the imitations become more suitable as categorical labels for the sounds that motivated them?
 For example, does the imitation of a particular water-splashing sound become, over generations of repeated imitation, a better label for the more general category of water-splashing sounds?

 Experiment 1: Stabilization of imitations through repetition

 In the first experiment, we collected the vocal imitations, and assessed the extent to which repeating imitations of environmental sounds over generations of unique speakers results in progressive stabilization toward more word-like forms.
 After collecting the imitations, we measured changes in the stability of the imitations in three ways.
 First, we measured changes in the perception of acoustic similarity between subsequent generations of imitations along contiguous transmission chains.
 Second, we used algorithmic measures of acoustic similarity to assess the similarity of imitations sampled within and between transmission chains.
 Third, we obtained transcriptions of imitations, and measured the extent to which later generation imitations were transcribed with greater consistency and agreement.
-The results show that repeated imitation results in vocalizations that are easier to repeat with high fidelity and easier to transcribe into English orthography.
+The results show that repeated imitation results in vocalizations that are easier to repeat with high fidelity and more consistently transcribed into English orthography.

 Methods